AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> initialize
 .. index:: menu; debug --> debug --> load file

-To start a debug session, go to the menu :menuselection:`Debug --> Initialize`, and choose either the name of your executable, if you have specified the name of your main program(s) in the project properties, or start an empty debug session using the :menuselection:`<no main file>` item.
-It is then possible to load any file to debug, by using the menu :menuselection:`Debug --> Debug --> Load File...`
+To start a debug session, go to the :menuselection:`Debug --> Initialize` menu and choose either the name of your executable, if you specified the name of your main program(s) in the project properties, or start an empty debug session using the :menuselection:`<no main file>` item.
+You can then load any file to debug, by using the :menuselection:`Debug --> Debug --> Load File...` menu.

 You first need to build your executable with debug information (`-g` switch), either explicitly as part of your project properties or via the `Debug` build mode (see :ref:`The_Build_Mode` for more details).

-Create multiple debuggers by using the :menuselection:`Debug --> Initialize` menu several times: this will create a new debugger each time.
-All debugger-related actions (e.g. stepping, running) are performed on the current debugger, which is represented by the current debugger console.
-To switch between debuggers, simply select its corresponding console.
+Create multiple debuggers by using the :menuselection:`Debug --> Initialize` menu several times: this creates a new debugger each time.
+All debugger-related actions (e.g. stepping, running) are performed in the current debugger, represented by the current debugger console.
+To switch to a different debugger, select its corresponding console.

 After the debugger has been initialized, you have access to two new
-windows: the data window (in the top of the working area), and the debugger console (in a new page, after the :guilabel:`Messages` and :guilabel:`Shell` windows).
-All the menus under :menuselection:`Debugger` are now also accessible and you also have access to additional contextual menus, in particular in the source editor where it is possible to easily display variables, set breakpoints, and get automatic display (via tooltips) of object values.
+windows: the data browser (in the top of the working area) and the debugger console (in a new page, after the :guilabel:`Messages` and :guilabel:`Shell` windows).
+You can now access any of the menus under :menuselection:`Debugger` and you also have access to additional contextual menus, in particular in the source editor where you can easily display variables, set breakpoints, and get automatic displays (via tooltips) of object values.

 .. index:: menu; debug --> terminate
 .. index:: menu; debug --> terminate current

-When you want to exit the debugger without quitting GPS, go to the menu :menuselection:`Debug --> Terminate Current`, which will terminate your current debug session, or the menu :menuselection:`Debug --> Terminate` which will terminate all your current debug sessions.
+To exit the debugger without quitting GPS, use the :menuselection:`Debug --> Terminate Current` menu, which terminates your current debug session, or the :menuselection:`Debug --> Terminate` menu which terminates all of your current debug sessions.

 .. _The_Debug_Menu: